siddharthsinghvats/siddharthsinghvats/README.md

 ---
 📒 A bit of competitive coding too is my job.
 ---
-🕵🏼 For more about me and how to connec visit: https://siddharthsinghvats.netlify.app/
+🕵🏼 For more about me and how to connect visit: https://siddharthsinghvats.netlify.app/
 ---
 🖱Leetcoder.
 ---